eoda-macs401/earth_ocean_data_analysis/Pages/.ipynb_checkpoints/projects-checkpoint.md

 # Final Projects

-## Final Project Requirements

-For instructors wishing to re-create the final project experience, below we include some specification used in past iterations of the course.

 ### Learning Goals

 The goal of the final project is to assess your ability to combine and apply the skills you have learned in class in the context of a real-world research problem.
 Our class has mostly focused on tools for data analysis and visualization, so this must be the focus of your final project.
 Specifically, we seek to assess your ability to do the following tasks: